 26 Radnor Park Road

-Now I must close with much love to you all
+I think I must reserve any further chat till we meet with much love to you all

 Your affectionate Husband